ETFdb Logo

 Content continues below advertisement

-PowerShares Senior Loan Fund (BKLN B+)
+PowerShares Senior Loan Fund (BKLN A)

-(BKLN B+) is unique in that the underlying securities are floating rate debt, meaning that the effective interest rates are determined relative to a reference rate and reset on a regular basis.
+(BKLN A) is unique in that the underlying securities are floating rate debt, meaning that the effective interest rates are determined relative to a reference rate and reset on a regular basis.
 As such, the impact of interest rate hikes will be minimal.
 But because senior loans are often issued to companies with credit ratings below investment grade in connection with leveraged buyouts or other acquisition activities, this debt fund exposes investors to some credit risk.
 And with that credit risk comes a fairly attractive yield.

-(BKLN B+) is, by far, not risk free, but it provides an opportunity for investors to diversify the risk profile of their bond holdings and potentially trim back interest rate risk without sacrificing expected return.
+(BKLN A) is, by far, not risk free, but it provides an opportunity for investors to diversify the risk profile of their bond holdings and potentially trim back interest rate risk without sacrificing expected return.

 Vanguard Short Term Corporate Debt ETF (VCSH A)

 This ETF offers exposure to investment grade corporate debt, meaning that the credit risk of the underlying securities will generally be less than a junk bond fund.
 Almost all of the debt held by (VCSH A) is rated between Baa and Aa, and the issuers represented include well known large cap companies.
-Unlike (BKLN B+), the debt held by (VCSH A) is primarily fixed rate, but interest rate risk is curtailed because the underlying holdings are generally within five years of maturity [see all the Short-Term Bond ETFs here].
+Unlike (BKLN A), the debt held by (VCSH A) is primarily fixed rate, but interest rate risk is curtailed because the underlying holdings are generally within five years of maturity [see all the Short-Term Bond ETFs here].

 Investment Grade BulletShares